windsorcli/cli/docs/guides/windsor-env.md

-# Windsor CLI: `env` Command
+# `windsor env`

-The `windsor env` command is a feature of the Windsor CLI that outputs the current environment configuration for your project.
-This command is particularly useful for dynamically managing environment variables based on the context of your current working directory.
+The `windsor env` command provides the current environment configuration for your project.
+It is especially useful for dynamically managing environment variables based on the context of your current working directory.

-The windsor env command outputs the desired state for the shell environment variables.
-The desired state is determined by the location of the command prompt in the file structure and the current context.
+This command outputs the intended state of shell environment variables, determined by the command prompt's location within the file structure and the current context.

 ## Purpose